wesmason/personal-website/about-me.md

 * 👨🏼‍🍳 **cooking**, where I'm a huge fan of [Melissa Clark](https://www.melissaclark.net) and many of the other contributors from the New York Times;

-* 🎮 **video gaming**, where I'm currently playing Elden Ring, recently finished [God of War: Ragnarok](https://www.playstation.com/en-us/games/god-of-war-ragnarok/), and still love [Hades](https://www.supergiantgames.com/games/hades/) for its delightful story -- and how it helped me change my relationship with failure;
+* 🎮 **video gaming**, where I'm currently playing Elden Ring, recently finished [God of War: Ragnarok](https://www.playstation.com/en-us/games/god-of-war-ragnarok/), and still love [Hades](https://www.supergiantgames.com/games/hades/) for its delightful story and the ways in which it helped me change my relationship with failure;

 * **board gaming**, where I love games like _Betrayal at the House on the Hill_, _Mysterium_, and Pandemic (I prefer cooperative to competitive games); and